 5. Can I take the GED® test Online?

 Due to security guidelines, the GED® test is not available on line.
 The GED® test must be administered at an Official GED® Testing Center.
 Beware of online High School Diplomas which are often not recognized by colleges, universities or employers.
 For more information on GED® test or credential fraud, click here.

-7. Where can I take the GED® test?
+6. Where can I take the GED® test?

 8. How much does it cost to take the GED® test?

-10. What are the score requirements to pass the GED® test?
+9. What are the score requirements to pass the GED® test?

 To earn a State of Florida High School Diploma you must:

 - Candidates who pass the test are given a State of Florida High School Diploma and an Official Transcript that lists GED® test scores.
-Scores are typically available within 6-8 weeks after the test date.

 11. What happens if I do not pass the GED® test?

-12. Who is eligible to take the GED® test?
+13. Who is eligible to take the GED® test?

 - To take the test in Florida, most Florida counties will require a government-issued ID and Social Security card at the testing facility.
 NOTE: If you do not have a Social Security number, a record locator number will be assigned to you by the State GED office.
 Most Florida counties will also require that you be a resident of the area.
 Please contact your local GED Testing Center for more information on requirements in your county.

 - You typically must be an adult 18 years of age or older to take the test.
 However individuals under the age of 18 may be granted an age waiver by their local school district.
 Call your district superintendent’s office for more information on how you can qualify to take the GED® test if you are 16 or 17 years of age.